jadupl2/jadupl2.github.io/_pages/install.md

 ## Summary of installation

 - Installation must be executed by 'root' user or with 'sudo'.
+- Instruction below assume you have chosen to install SADMIN in '/opt/sadmin' directory.
 - We recommend using '/opt/sadmin', but you can select the directory of your choice.
-- Instruction below assume you have chosen to install SADMIN in '/opt/sadmin' directory.
-- Main components of SADMIN tools reside in one directory.
 - We recommend 5Gb of free space for the SADMIN server and 400Mb for each client.
-- Setup process create/modify the file (/etc/environment) to include 'SADMIN' environment variable.
+- Setup process modify the file "[/etc/environment](/assets/img/files/etc_environment.png)" to include 'SADMIN' environment variable.
+- The 'SADMIN' environment variable contain the installation directory path.
-- The installation process describe below is the same for an SADMIN server or client.
+- The installation process is the same for an SADMIN server or client.
-- The 'SADMIN' contain the installation directory path and is critical for all the tools to work.
 - Directory '$SADMIN/bin' and $SADMIN/usr/bin is added to your PATH (via /etc/profile.d/sadmin.sh).

 ## Installation requirements